Benefits of consuming hibiscus tea and side effects that you should know

 Hibiscus tea is ruby red or deep magenta and has a sour taste.
-It is a caffeine-free drink with sweet yet tart flavor making it the perfect swap for a sugary filled juice or beverage.
+It is a caffeine-free drink with a sweet yet tart flavor making it the perfect swap for a sugary-filled juice or beverage.

-It’s red or deep magenta color comes from anthocyanins (a type of flavonoids, a class of compounds with antioxidant effects).
-Hibiscus tea can be served cold in summer days as ice-tea or hot to warm you on cold winter days.
+Its red or deep magenta color comes from anthocyanins (a type of flavonoid, a class of compounds with antioxidant effects).
+Hibiscus tea can be served cold on summer days as ice-tea or hot to warm you on cold winter days.

 Read further to discover the benefits and side effects of hibiscus tea and how to prepare this healthy beverage at home.

 This post may contain affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 For more information, please see our disclosure

 A report from the AHA (American Heart Association), published in November 2008, suggests that consuming this tea lowers the blood pressure in pre-hypertensive and mildly hypertensive adults.
 It also states that 1/3 of adults in the United States suffer from high blood pressure, also referred to as hypertension.

 A study published in the Journal of Ethnopharmacology suggests that hibiscus has antihypertensive and cardioprotective properties, which can be beneficial for people suffering from hypertension and those at high risks of cardiovascular diseases.